zainab201996/traffic_complete/README.md

 Backend is developed using NodeJS and Express for REST API.
 Postgres Database is setup in the container itself.

 To run the application use the command

-  **docker-compose up**
+  **docker-compose up --build**

-The application will run on
+   The front end of the application will run on

    **localhost:8080**

+   There we will have a bar chart with initial data i.e.the countries and their traffic count based upon the db records.
+On clicking any bar, the Pie chart will appear with that country's vehical data(the vehicle type and the count)

+In Docker compose nginx service is run for load balancing.
+This will initiate x instances of backend by running

+   **docker-compose up --build --scale backend=x(x is the number of instances you want to create)**

+   Now **nginx** based upon the header, payload and request will route to the backend container which has less load.

-and Rest APIs will work on localhost:3000 as per the docker setup.
+Rest APIs will work on localhost:3000 as per the docker setup.

+1. http://localhost:3000/traffic-countries (For getting a list of traffic vehicle density in countries)
+2. http://localhost:3000/vehicle-distribution/:id (The vehicle distribution in a specific country.
+ID is the id returned in above API call)

 Dockerfiles are present in frontend and backend.